kducieos/SocialRobotGroup.io/portfolio/portfolio.md

 Weak object detail recognition: Unable to distinguish the binding strap/texture features of a blood pressure monitor from those of a water cup.
 Task chain disruption: Isolated response to the keyword "blood pressure", ignoring the coherent logic of "wearing the device - measurement - recording".
 Trust backfires: Users' excessive tolerance of errors delays the timeliness of health monitoring.

+:#### Low user trust/High robot understanding:
+68-year-old Mary has a stubborn personality and is strongly resistant to new technology.
+Her daughter, who lives in another city, bought her a new type of care robot and persuaded her to use it.
+Mary reluctantly used the robot to monitor her daily health data, to make her daughter feel at ease.
+One night, because the robot had failed to charge successfully during the day, it moved to the charging station by itself at night to try charging again.
+Since Mary never cared about the robot’s charging behavior, she was frightened by the moving figure in the living room when she got up at night, and fainted for a short time.
+Although the robot detected the problem and called her daughter and the nearby medical center in time, and the result showed that Mary’s body was fine, she still refused to keep the robot at home again.

+Problems with this scenario response: The robot can rocognize people’s emotion and other data and try to offer help.
+But users’trust to the robot are so low that even they share the same goal, the users still cannot accept the robot’s help as a daily routine.

 ### Mindmap of Problem Space
 *(To be added)*